-Position Qualifications Program Director Holds, at a minimum, a bachelor's degree; Proficient in curriculum design, evaluation, instruction, program administration, and academic advising; Documents three years' clinical experience in the professional discipline; Documents one years' experience as an instructor in a JRCERT-accredited program; Holds current American Registry of Radiologic Technologists (ARRT) certification and registration, or equivalent 1 , in radiography.
-Clinical Coordinator Holds, at a minimum, an associate degree; Proficient in curriculum development, supervision, instruction, evaluation, and academic advising; Documents two years' clinical experience in the professional discipline; Documents one year's experience as an instructor in a JRCERT-accredited program; Holds current American Registry of Radiologic Technologists (ARRT) certification and registration, or equivalent 1 , in radiography.
-Full-time Didactic Faculty Holds, at a minimum, an associate degree; Is qualified to teach the subject; Proficient in course development, instruction, evaluation, and academic advising; Documents two years' clinical experience in the professional discipline; Holds current American Registry of Radiologic Technologists (ARRT) certification and registration, or equivalent 1 , in radiography or state license as a limited scope X-ray machine operator for the state in which the program is located.
-Adjunct Faculty Holds academic and/or professional credentials appropriate to the subject content area taught; Is knowledgeable of course development, instruction, evaluation, and academic advising.
-Clinical Preceptors Is proficient in supervision, instruction, and evaluation; Documents two years' clinical experience in the professional discipline; Holds current American Registry of Radiologic Technologists (ARRT) certification and registration, or equivalent 2 , in radiography or state license as a limited scope X-ray machine operator for the state in which the program is located.
-Clinical Staff Holds current American Registry of Radiologic Technologists (ARRT) certification and registration, or equivalent 2 , in radiography or state license as a limited scope X-ray machine operator for the state in which the clinical setting is located.
+Position Qualifications Holds, at a minimum, a master's degree; For master's degree programs, a doctoral degree is preferred; Proficient in curriculum design, evaluation, instruction, program administration, and academic advising; Documents three years' clinical experience in the professional Program Director discipline; Documents two years' experience as an instructor in a JRCERT- accredited program; Holds current American Registry of Radiologic Technologists (ARRT) certification and registration, or equivalent 1 , in radiography.
+(Firetry) continuation and registration, or equivalent, in radiography.
+Holds, at a minimum, a bachelor's degree; For master's degree programs, holds, at a minimum, a master's degree; Proficient in curriculum development, supervision, instruction, evaluation, and academic advising; Clinical Coordinator Documents two years' clinical experience in the professional discipline; Documents one year's experience as an instructor in a JRCERT- accredited program; Holds current American Registry of Radiologic Technologists (ARRT) certification and registration, or equivalent 1 , in radiography.
+Holds, at a minimum, a bachelor's degree; Is qualified to teach the subject; Proficient in course development, instruction, evaluation, and E II d' D'I d' E I academic advising; Full-time Didactic Faculty Documents two years' clinical experience in the professional discipline; Holds current American Registry of Radiologic Technologists (ARRT) certification and registration, or equivalent 1 , in radiography. , , , , , , , , , , , , , , , , , , , Holds academic and/or professional credentials appropriate to the A diverse Forcelty subject content area taught; Adjunct Faculty Is knowledgeable of course development, instruction, evaluation, and academic advising.
+1 Is proficient in supervision, instruction, and evaluation; Documents two years' clinical experience in the professional Clinical Preceptor Documents two years' clinical experience in the professional discipline; Clinical Preceptor Documents two years' clinical experience in the professional discipline; Holds current American Registry of Radiologic Technologists Clinical Preceptor Documents two years' clinical experience in the professional discipline; Clinical Preceptor Documents two years' clinical experience in the professional discipline; Holds current American Registry of Radiologic Technologists (ARRT) certification and registration, or equivalent 2 , in radiography.
+Clinical Preceptor Clinical Staff Documents two years' clinical experience in the professional discipline; Holds current American Registry of Radiologic Technologists